VuAnhTai/auction-api/README.md

-## Remi Backend
+## auction Backend

-- Youtube Video Sharing App
+- Online Auction App

 ## Description

-- Purpose: This project is to build a video sharing app like Youtube.
+- Purpose: This project is to build an online auction system.
-- Overview: This project is built with NestJS, PostgreSQL, TypeORM, and Docker.
+- Overview: This project is built with NextJS, ReactJS, TailwindCSS, SocketIO, and Cypress.
 - Key Feature:
   - User can register, login, logout, and update profile.
-  - User can share video from Youtube by providing video link.
-  - User can like, dislike, comment, and reply to a video.
-  - Notification when someone shares a video.
+  - Create a new item.
+  - Get the list of completed/ongoing bid items.
+  - Bid on an item.
+  - Can bid in each 5s and for published items (each user).
+  - After bid time. fail auction user’s money need to be payback.

 ## Prerequisites